 When it comes to the lovely Greek island of Kefalonia then you will not find a more perfect place.
 There are many lovely and wonderful places to see all over the island and it is a beach hoppers dream as there are numerous coves, caves and beaches that can only be accessed by water and mean that you can get some peace and quiet whilst you relax in the sun.
-We take a look at the beaches that you should make a point of visiting one or all of the below on your trip!
+We take a look at the beaches to visit in Kefalonia.
+You should certainly make a point of visiting one or all of the below on your trip!

 This is single-handedly the most popular beach in Kefalonia.
 The chances are you have already seen pictures of it as it is often used in advertising to showcase the island.
 The white sand and crystal blue waters are perfectly juxtaposed by the verdant green cliffs which make it naturally one of the most stunning places on earth.
 It is also one of the most widely photographed places in the world.
 The beach itself hosts many umbrellas and sun-decks as well as a well-stocked bar so you can get some shade and a cool drink whilst taking in your surroundings.